michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

   # create an empty dataframe
   all_reps <- data.frame()

+  # read in all reports in folder in dataframe "all_reps"
   for (i in 1:length(file_list_reports)) { # a for-loop to read in all reports
     # reading in the i-th report into variable "rep":
     rep_loop <- read_xls(path = paste0(path_data, "/", file_list_reports[i]))
     all_reps <- rbind(all_reps, rep_loop) # binding together the reports rowwise
   }

+  # opening connection to an exising database
+    # error if database does not exist
+  con <- dbConnect(drv = RSQLite::SQLite(),
+                   dbname = "medical_physics_db.sqlite",
+                   flags = SQLITE_RW)

+  # read column names from table staffdose to name columns in "all_reps"
   colnames(all_reps) <- dbListFields(conn = con,
                                      name = "staffdose")[-1]